-- emergency or unanticipated medical condition of the student or a member of the student's immediate family; - military service in which the student is called to active duty; - court orders impacting the student where the student is not a party to the court action; - other extenuating circumstances beyond the reasonable control of the student. - b)The letter of petition should include a written explanation for the request to be readmitted, and all supporting documentation of extenuating circumstances to substantiate the petition. - c) Documentation submitted after the original letter of petition has been submitted will not be considered. - d)The Committee will review all submitted documentation, and make a decision regarding readmission.
-The Admission and Progression Committee's decisionis final. - 6.
-All students readmitted to NURS 1260 are required to complete a remediation plan based on their HESI LPN-to-ADN Mobility HESI score.
-See Appendix A - a) Regardless, of previous completion of HESI remediation or HESI exam score above 850, the readmittance into NURS 1260 requires completion of the readmission remediation plan. - b)The NURS 1260 Readmission Remediation Plan must be developed, initiated, and completed successfully before the end of week 3 of NURS 1260 to progress to the next nursing course. - 7.
-Admission to Generic Track from Access LPN to RN track. - a) Students who withdrew or were unsuccessful in the ACCESS LPN to RN track may request one-time admission into the generic track. - b)The student will receive bypass credit for NURS 1000 and NURS 1010.
-The student will complete the program sequence from NURS 1200. - c) The student must follow the readmission procedure as stated as stated above. - d)Once granted admission to the generic track, the student may not be readmitted into Access LPN to RN track unless reapplying to the program as a new student. - 8.
-Students who have not attended clinical nursing courses for more than two academic years are not eligible for readmission, and must seek admission to the nursing education program as a new student. - 9.
-Any student who has been dismissed from the nursing program for any reason, including, but not limited to, unsafe clinical performance, violations of HIPAA or patient confidentiality, ANA ethical violations, violations of the Ohio Board of Nursing Student Conduct rules, violations of the College'sStudent Conduct Code, excessive absences/tardiness, violations of policies and procedures of any institution or facility, and violations of the social media policy must petition the Admission and Progression Committee when seeking readmission into the nursing program.
-This procedure must befollowed even if a student has not been readmitted previously.
+- a) Regardless, of previous completion of HESI remediation or HESI exam score above 850, the readmittance into NURS 1260 requires completion of the readmission remediation plan. - b) The NURS 1260 Readmission Remediation Plan must be developed, initiated, and completed successfully before the end of week 3 of NURS 1260 to progress to the next nursing course. - 9.
+Admission to Generic Track from Access LPN to RN track. - a) Students who withdrew or were unsuccessful in the ACCESS LPN to RN track may request one-time admission into the generic track. - b) The student will receive bypass credit for NURS 1000 and NURS 1010.
+The student will complete the program sequence from NURS 1200. - c) The student must follow the readmission procedure as stated as stated above. - d)Once granted admission to the generic track, the student may not be readmitted into Access LPN to RN track unless reapplying to the program as a new student. - 10.
+Students who have not attended clinical nursing courses for more than two academic years are not eligible for readmission, and must seek admission to the nursing education program as a new student. - 11.
+Any student who has been dismissed from the nursing program for any reason, including, but not limited to, unsafe clinical performance, violations of HIPAA or patient confidentiality, ANA ethical violations, violations of the Ohio Board of Nursing Student Conduct rules, violations of the College's Student Conduct Code, excessive absences/tardiness, violations of policies and procedures of any institution or facility, and violations of the social media policy must petition the Admission and Progression Committee when seeking readmission into the nursing program.
+This procedure must be followed even if a student has not been readmitted previously.
 In these cases, the Admission and Progression Committee will make the decision for readmission.
-The Admission and Progression Committees readmission decision is final. - 10.
-Students who have been recommended for a Withdrawal Exception by the Student Affairs Department (reserved for severe extenuating circumstances) are still subject to the readmission policy. - 11.
+The Admission and Progression Committees readmission decision is final. - 12.
+Students who have been recommended for a Withdrawal Exception by the Student Affairs Department (reserved for severe extenuating circumstances) are still subject to the readmission policy. - 13.
 Students who were dismissed from the College for academic reasons must petition their Campus Appeals Board for readmission three weeks prior to registration.
 These students must also see a counselor or faculty advisor to establish goals and objectives, and they must complete an Application for Admission form and a Campus Appeals Board form before being considered for readmission.
-Readmission to the College does not mean readmission to the nursing program.

-12. All readmissions, regardless of the reason, will be placed on the readmission list and shall be on a space available basis.
+Readmission to the College does not mean readmission to the nursing program. - 14.
+All readmissions, regardless of the reason, will be placed on the readmission list and shall be on a space available basis.